ionic-team/ionic-site/docs/nightly/api/directive/ionItem/index.md

   <code>boolean</code>
       </td>
       <td>
         <p>Whether or not this item can be swiped.
-Defaults ot hte ionList parent&#39;s can-swipe setting.</p>
+Defaults ot the ionList parent&#39;s can-swipe setting.</p>

       </td>